black-sliver/evermizer/README.txt

    or join the discord.

 CHANGES SO FAR:
-  This is in an early but working state.
+  This is still far from complete.
   Crude user interface to select seed and settings
     Default output filename includes settings and seed number Option to save a spoiler log